 Acasti Pharma Inc. (Acasti or the Corporation) is incorporated under the Business Corporations Act (Québec) (formerly Part 1A of the Companies Act (Québec).
 The Corporation is domiciled in Canada and its registered office is located at 545, Promenade du Centropolis, Laval, Québec, H7T 0A3.
-Neptune Technologies (Neptune), Acasti's former parent company, had its ownership reduced below a control position to 19.8% following Acasti's U.S. public financing activities in December 2017 and January 2018.
-Neptune now owns approximately 13.8% of the issued and outstanding Class A shares (Common Shares) of the Corporation as at June 30, 2018 subsequent to the Canadian Public financing of May 9, 2018 (see note 7).
+Neptune Technologies (Neptune), Acasti's former parent company, had its ownership reduced to approximately 6.5% subsequent to the U.S. and Canadian Public Offerings of October 2018 (see note 14 - Subsequent events).
+Neptune owned approximately 13.8% of the issued and outstanding Class A shares (Common Shares) of the Corporation as at September 30, 2018.
+Neptune's ownership reduced below a control position to 19.8% following Acasti's U.S. public financing activities in December 2017 and January 2018.

 The Corporation is subject to a number of risks associated with its ongoing priorities, including the conduct of its clinical program and its results, the establishment of strategic alliances and the development of new pharmaceutical products and their marketing.
 The Corporation also knows that its current product in development requires approval from the U.S Food and Drug Administration and equivalent regulatory organizations in other countries before their sale can be authorized.
 Certain risks have been reduced for the longer term with the outcome of the Corporation's actions, including its intellectual property strategy execution with filed patent applications in more than 20 jurisdictions, with more than 20 issued patents and numerous additional patent applications pending.
-Based on this expanding intellectual property patent portfolio, the Corporation believes CaPre will be covered upon expiration of the Neptune license and the related patents.
-This worldwide amended and royalty-free Neptune-sourced license continues to provide the Corporation with the exclusive right to the applicable intellectual property for the development and commercialization of CaPre and the Corporation's novel and active pharmaceutical ingredients for use in pharmaceutical and medical food applications in the cardiometabolic field.
+Based on this expanding intellectual property portfolio, the Corporation believes CaPre will be covered upon expiration of the Neptune license and the related patents.
+This worldwide amended and royalty-free license continues to provide the Corporation with the exclusive right to the applicable intellectual property for the development and commercialization of CaPre and the Corporation's novel and active pharmaceutical ingredients for use in pharmaceutical and medical food applications in the cardiometabolic field.
 The Corporation believes that its own expanding intellectual property patent portfolio will cover CaPre, and potentially valuable line extension and market expansion opportunities upon the expiration of this license.